 It's a myth that "none" can only be singular.
 Check out the examples.

-"None" can be singular or plural, but many people believe it can be only singular.
+The truth is that ”none” can be singular or plural, but many people believe it can be only singular.
 First, let’s talk about the singular.

 None of the water is polluted.

-Sometimes "none" means roughly “not any”;or your sentence has a sense of plurality.
-In such cases, "none" can take a plural verb, and;it often sounds more natural.
+When "none" means roughly “not any” or your sentence has a sense of plurality, “none" can take a plural verb, and it often sounds more natural.
+Here's an example:

 I talked to the boys, and none of them are coming to the party.